-In this article, we’ll take a look at the challenges of recruiting restaurant employees and 9 different ways you can succeed in your hiring efforts.
+In this article, we’ll take a look at the challenges of recruiting restaurant employees before exploring 9 different ways you can improve your hiring efforts to recruit good employees.

 Declining young workforce